aakanshadalmia/Seq2Seq-Models/README.md

-# Generate a title for a given review - using Seq2Seq Model
+# Summary Generation for reviews

 ## Introduction